toltalchaos/shop-os/README.md

 # TODO:

-- add a review and confirm step after checking out
 - product cards to enlarge when they have focus to display details
 - add background and set colours to other pages
 - hide the management page within a :connect: page